 - Beer, sake, white wine, and plum wine are high in sugar

 - People on a weight loss choose whiskey, shochu, gin, and other distilled liquors

 - Follow the rules such as “drink a lot of water”, “take magnesium”, and “choose healthy snacks”.

 *A dinner at my house in Japan with my own highball

-- Pour a whiskey about 1/3 to 1/4 of a glass
+- Add whiskey until 1/3 to 1/4 of a glass

 - To complete, add gently cold soda water (carbonated water or sparkling water)

 - Stir once, do not stir much due to avoid losing fizz

 - Keep a whiskey bottle in a refrigerator or a freezer to make the best highball.